 Become a Member!

 As a member of the Lewis & Clark Foundation, you will enjoy benefits including free admission, invitations to special events, discounts in the Portage Cache store, and a subscription to our newsletter, Exploring.
 Most important, your membership helps ensure that the Lewis and Clark Interpretive Center will continue to educate and inspire visitors for generations to come.
 It is easy to become a member or purchase a gift membership.
-Fill out and print the application form, mail to the Lewis & Clark Foundation, 4201 Giant Springs Rd., Great Falls, MT 59405.
+Just call 406-452-5661 and we can process your order over the phone.